 In general, you must file an income tax return if your net earnings from your business were $400 or more.
 You may still have to file if you meet certain requirements and your net earnings were less than $400.
 You can deduct most net losses from your gross income.
 But, there are some limitations to what you can consider as a loss.

-When it comes to self employed tax basics, you need to know what your tax rate will be.
-The current self employment tax rate is: 15.3 percent.
+When it comes to self-employed tax basics, you need to know what your tax rate will be.
+The self-employment tax rate is 15.3 percent.

 - 12.4 percent of this goes toward Social Security

 - 2.9 percent for Medicare.